1976 Nelson by-election

 The 1976 Nelson by-election was a by-election held on 28 February 1976 in the New Zealand electorate of Nelson, a predominantly urban seat at the top of the South Island.
 The by-election was triggered by the death of the sitting Labour Party MP Sir Stanley Whitehead.
-As of 2025, this is the most recent New Zealand by-election in a general seat to be triggered by the death of an MP.

 Background

 The by-election was precipitated by the death of sitting Labour Party member of parliament and Speaker of the House Sir Stanley Whitehead on 9 January 1976.
 Whitehead had been re-elected two months earlier at the 1975 general election which saw the defeat of the Third Labour Government, of which he was a member.

 As a new session of Parliament had not begun Whitehead was still legally the Speaker of the House.
 As such, the Governor-General, Denis Blundell, gazetted the vacancy of the seat as the acting speaker and gave the instructed the Clerk of the Writs to issue a writ for the by-election.